(photo by Mark Luinenburg)

 Roll out a 1/2-pound piece of dough as thin as you can get it, using a rolling pin.
 If the dough is springing back when you try to roll it out, just step away from it for a moment or two.
 When you return the gluten in the dough will have relaxed and the dough will roll out easily.
 The thinner you roll the dough the more likely it is to puff.

 The dough will begin to puff within minutes and is finished when it just begins to take on a little color.
 Traditional pita is very pale and soft so don’t let it go much more than 8 minutes.

 Remove from oven and immediately wrap the pita in a clean kitchen towel.
 This traps the steam and keeps the pita soft.
 If you do not wrap the pita in a cloth it will be crisp.

 You can stuff the pita for sandwiches or cut into wedges to dip in to hummus.
 Because of the thinness of the bread it is best eaten fresh.
 You can make them ahead and freeze them as soon as they cool.
-The left over pita is also wonderful in our fattoush salad on page 166 of ABin5 (click here to purchase the book).
+The left over pita is also wonderful in our fattoush salad on page 252 of The New Artisan Bread in Five Minutes a Day (click here to purchase the book).